 Tim wishes for a skateboard for his birthday but he knows that his parents can’t afford it.
 Watching a homeless man collecting cans gives him an idea to raise the money himself.
 While people refer to him as The Can Man, Tim’s parents remember him as their neighbor, Mr. Peters, who is down on his luck.

-Tim collects cans for a week, uneasy in the knowledge of taking the cans away from Mr. Peters.
+Tim collects cans for a week, uneasy at the knowledge of taking the cans away from Mr. Peters.
 When it’s time to cash in the cans, Tim decides to gift the money to Mr. Peters instead.
 On this birthday, his kindness is repaid. [picture book, ages 5 and up]

 Still a Family: A Story About Homelessness by Brenda Reeves Sturgis, illustrated by Jo-Shin Lee